 Most tuna caught in New Zealand waters are exported and the destination of exports varies depending on the species.
 Large tunas caught by longline are mostly exported "chilled" to Japan, with smaller proportions exported to Australia and United States.
-Troll caught albacore are sent to a variety of markets and in 2018 most was exported to Spain.
-In 2018 skipjack tuna caught by NZ vessels was exported to Mauritius, Thailand, and Indonesia in almost equal proportions.
-The large purse seine vessels that operated in the tropical Pacific unloaded or transhipped their catch in a number of ports including Majuro, Noro, Suva and Pago Pago.
+Troll caught albacore are sent to a variety of markets and in 2019 most was exported frozen whole to Thailand followed by Spain and Vietnam.
+In 2019, skipjack tuna caught by NZ vessels was largely exported to Thailand, Ecuador, Mauritius and Vietnam